The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

-- Bachelor’s degree from a regionally accredited institution in the U.S. (must be conferred prior to matriculation in January)
+- Bachelor’s degree from a regionally accredited institution in the U.S. (must be conferred prior to the start of the program to be eligible for admission)

 - Completion of prerequisite courses listed below (all grades must be “C” or higher)